 F. No player shall be permitted to be re-acquired by a franchise that has traded the player in any manner until the next offseason begins.
 Players who are released may be reacquired by a franchise that released them, however, within the rules for player transactions outlined herein.

 G. An Owner may release players as they see fit, within the rules outlined herein, for any reason.
-No franchise may reacquire a player that it has released in any manner until a full week has passed since said player was released.
+No franchise may reacquire a player that it has released in any manner until 48 hours have passed since said player was released.
 (Rule changed by 2/3 majority vote of Owners in 2021 offseason)

 VI.
 Starting Lineups A. Each week, each Owner shall enter a starting lineup into the official league website.
 Players may be changed until the kickoff of an individual player's game for that week.
 The starting lineup shall consist of the following: 1 Quarterback 1 or 2 Running Backs 3 or 4 Wide Receivers 1 or 2 Tight Ends (Changed from 1 Tight End by 2/3 majority vote of League owners in 2014 offseason) Note: Only four possible formations regarding Running Backs, Wide Receivers, and Tight Ends shall be legal: 2 RBs, 3 WRs, 1 TE OR 1 RB, 4 WRs, 1 TE OR 2 RBs, 2 WRs, 2 TEsOR 1 RB, 3 WRs, 2 TEs (Confirmed via a unanimous vote of League owners during 2014 regular season) 1 Kicker 1 Defense/Special Teams Note: The Defense/Special Teams position will be filled by an entire NFL team B. Players are eligible to start only at those positions for which they are listed on the statistics service used by the League.